-1 Care is required to prevent dust entering the camera while attaching and removing lenses.
+1 Care is required to prevent dust or other particles from entering the camera while attaching and removing lenses.

 1 Remove the body and rear caps.

 Remove the body cap from the camera and the rear cap from the lens.